racarlosdavid/pokedex/README.md

 ![Alt text](Img/Pokedex.arquitecture.png)

 ## Signup
-If you do not have a user you must fill out the form to create an account
+If you do not have a user you must fill out the form to create an account.

+When you upload your profile photo remember to press the Upload Photo button because otherwise your photo will not be processed, so remember this step is important.
 ![Alt text](Img/signup.png)

 ## Login